AarsalAM/Candles-Database/readme.txt

 I added images to the home page, the about page, and the catalogue page.
 The images are either too large or too small, and need to be resized.
 I will do so in the CSS file.
 I'm having trouble manipulating the images through the css file.
 	turns out I wasn't refreshing properly. ctrl+f5 and I can see the changes come into play.
+I changed the css of the page.
+I added a blue background, reduced the size of the container, added the logo, and changed the image sizes.
+The page looks much better than the default.
+The project is almost complete for submission, just need to comment my CSS, upload to azure and create the external readme.

+Finished commenting the CSS.
+Created an external readme that has a brief description of the program.
+Did a final test of the page, all the links are working.

+Published the web app to Azure.
+Committed the final update to github.

+Thank You,
+Aarsal Masoodi
+0688474